saturn-xiv/arete/README.md

 # ARETE

-A web application by Rust and React.
+A web application by Rust and Vue.js.

 ## Build